MuhammadMuzammil21/Simulation-Game/README.md

 ---

 ## How to Play
-(You can play the compiled version on windows [here](/Thrill%20Of%20Decision/SFML%20OOP%20Project.exe))
+(You can play the game on windows by running the compiled executable in [this](/Thrill%20Of%20Decision) folder.)
 - **Starting the Game:**
   When the game starts, you'll be greeted with a title screen and introductory story text.
 Follow the on-screen prompts to enter your name and age.
 - **Main Menu:**